samtecspg/mason/README.md

 AWS_ACCESS_KEY_ID=<KEY_ID>
 AWS_SECRET_ACCESS_KEY=<SECRET_KEY>
 ```
 These credentials should have the needed permissions for the AWS services you are specifying as engine clients.
-You can see all such configurations for various cloud providers in `.env.example`
+You can see all such configurations for various cloud providers in `.env.example`.

 If you are using a kubernetes-based execution engine or scheduler, make sure that your kubernetes config is located at `~/.kube/config`.